Tennis-Kyrgios win streak ended by Hurkacz in Canada, Ruud strolls into semis | Sports-Games

 What had been a tight contest suddenly turned in the third when Hurkacz, helped by a pair of Kyrgios double faults, secured the first break.
 With the help of yet another Kyrgios double-fault Hurkacz broke the Australian again to go 5-1 up and held serve to book his place in the last four.

-Later flag waving Canadian fans filled centre court in the hope of watching Auger-Aliassime make it to the weekend.
-He got off to a positive start by breaking Ruud at the first opportunity but it was all disappointment from there as the misfiring native of Quebec committed far more unforced errors.
+Flag-waving Canadian fans later filled centre court in the hope of watching Auger-Aliassime make it to the weekend.
+He got off to a positive start by breaking Ruud at the first opportunity, but it was all disappointment from there as the misfiring Quebec native committed far more unforced errors.

-"It was one of those days where everything goes in one favour and luckily it was in my favour," said Ruud.
+"It was one of those days where everything goes in one (person's) favour and luckily it was in my favour," said Ruud.
 "I am sure Felix has played better than he has today.
 "It is a pity because he is playing at home.
-Maybe that was a factor, you could be nervous, but I am not going to talk for Felix."
+Maybe that was a factor.
+You could be nervous, but I am not going to talk for Felix."

+Briton Dan Evans also advanced to the semi-finals, coming back from a set down to hand American Tommy Paul a 1-6, 6-3, 6-4 loss to set up a last-four meeting with Pablo Carrena Busta.
+The Spaniard won 7-6(4), 6-1 against British qualifier Jack Draper to book his place in the next round.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)